You may also like

 A major element of IS’s propaganda is ‘retribution’.
 The group’s leaders claim that their ‘state’ would avenge the dignity of Islam and the Muslims whom ‘the infidels have long humiliated’.
 As used by IS, however, the term “infidel” is too loose; it could apply to anyone who disagrees with them, including Sunni Muslims who follow a slightly different interpretation of the Sharia from theirs.

-In support of their argument, IS focuses on the marginalization of Sunni Muslims in the Middle Eastern countries ruled by non-Sunni regimes.
+In support of their argument, IS focuses on the marginalization of Sunni Muslims in Middle Eastern countries ruled by non-Sunni regimes.
 They also refer to Iraq, Afghanistan, Chechnya, and Burma (Myanmar), and the prisons of Abu Ghreib and Guantánamo as places where Muslims were repressed by infidels.

 In Syria, for instance, IS fighters use Assad’s crimes against civilians as a justification for their cruelty.
-They use ‘avenging the blood of Muslims’ as a slogan and focus on the fact that Assad and the bulk of his forces are Alawite, a minority which IS considers infidel.
+They use ‘avenging the blood of Muslims’ as a slogan and focus on the fact that Assad and the bulk of his forces are Alawite, a minority that IS considers infidel.
 They also stress the fact that most of the victims in the Syrian war were Sunni Muslims.

 But IS’s terror has gripped many Sunni Muslims themselves, and the group has committed genocide against religious minorities such as Christians and Yazidis, who have never been known to repress or marginalize Sunni Muslims.